ftgTUGraz/LLM4ADSTest/README.md

 [![GitHub license](https://img.shields.io/github/license/ftgTUGraz/LLM4ADSTest)](https://github.com/ftgTUGraz/LLM4ADSTest/blob/main/LICENSE)

-This repository accompanies the survey paper "A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems."
+This repository accompanies the survey paper "*A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems*."
 It compiles recent academic and industrial works on how LLMs are used across different phases of scenario-based ADS testing.
 The survey also discusses key models, prompting strategies, safety concerns, and integration challenges.

 Contributions are welcome—feel free to suggest new papers via issues or pull requests.